castore-dev/castore/packages/test-tools/README.md

 ### MuteEventStore

-Unlike `mockEventStore`, the `muteEventStore` util mutes the original event store and replace its storage adapter with an `InMemoryStorageAdapter` matching the provided initial state.
+Unlike `mockEventStore`, the `muteEventStore` util mutes the original event store and replace its storage adapter with an `InMemoryEventStorageAdapter` matching the provided initial state.

 ```ts
 import { EventStore } from '@castore/core';